gcallipo/ElkSDR-UNO/README.md

 # ElkSDR-UNO
 This is a simple SDR receiver based on Elektor SDR module and other two modules: Arduino UNO and DF Robot display &amp; buttons for controller.
-See the pictures and video .
+The SDR_RX_Connection.jpg image and other pictures and video show how to build and connect all the modules.

+NOTE:
 The last update add a the new tuning functionality, you need a 50K linear potentiometer that feed into A1 pin the analog voltage to use in tuning feature.